UFC on FOX: Teixeira vs Evans: Predictions & Analysis

 A few statistical edges stand out.
 Pennington throws significantly more leather — a 1.9 sig. strike per minute gap.
 Namajunas is far more active with takedowns, averaging 3.1 more per 15 minutes.
 Pennington has tighter striking defense, making opponents miss more often.

-**The Pick: Tecia Pennington over Rose Namajunas.** The model gives Pennington a slight nod at 61% — this could easily go either way.
-The market implies 62% for Namajunas, but our model sees only 39%.
-That 24-point gap favoring Pennington is worth watching.
+The Pick: Rose Namajunas over Tecia Pennington.
+The model gives Namajunas a slight nod at 62% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Khabib Nurmagomedov